avinash-chouhan/seg-mentor/README.md

  - utilities for easy user-level mix&match control and config - of architecture (e.g. feature extractor a.k.a encoder), hyperparameters, and dataset feed.

- We focus on lightweight nets with (pending) support of our HW and toolchain;
+ We focus on lightweight nets with (pending) support of our HW and toolchain.
-  some of them created by adopting a published meta-architecture,<br>
+ <br>Some of them are created by adopting a published meta-architecture,
-  and replacing the encoder use by authors to a more lightweight one; <br>
+ and replacing the encoder use by authors to a more lightweight one;
  in this case we also retain the original to verify reproduction of published results.

 Our first entry is the classic FCN net; implementation is forked from https://github.com/warmspringwinds/tf-image-segmentation